maubanel/UE5-Hello-World/setting-map/README.md

 ##### `Step 7.`\|`UE5HW`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 So the triangles determine the general form of the 3-D model.
 We also have a **Material** which determines how the model reacts with light (reflective, matte, shiny, color etc).
 Each model has a material to make it look like the surface(s) you are trying to create.
 In this case we have a science fiction like surface for our floor.
-If you go the the **Material** slots and double click on the icdn next to `M_Tech_Hex_tile` you will open the material.
+If you go the **Material** slots in the mesh and double click on the icon next to `M_Tech_Hex_tile` you will open the material.

 ![material in mesh edtior ue5](images/ueMat.png)